stanford-rc/ibswinfo/README.md

 # ibswinfo
-Display information from unmanaged Mellanox Infiniband switches.
+Get information from unmanaged Mellanox Infiniband switches.

 ## Description

 `ibswinfo` is a simple script to get status and monitoring information from unmanaged Mellanox Infiniband switches.

 Mellanox Infiniband switches come in two flavors:

-* managed switches have their own management controller, which allows monitoring fan speeds and temperatures, getting serial numbers and updating firmwares over a variety of protocols (SSH, SNMP, HTTPs...)
+* managed switches have their own management controller, which allows monitoring fan speeds and temperatures, getting serial numbers, or updating firmwares over a variety of protocols (SSH, SNMP, HTTPs...)

 * unmanaged switches are just that: unmanaged.

-Their firmware can be updated in-band with MFT, but the only way to get their status is through their PSU and fan LEDs: they're either green and that's good, or they're red and you're toast.
-But you won't know unless you physically take a look at them.
+Some in-band management is possible for unmanaged switches with Mellanox firmware tools, but the only way to get their status is via the LEDs on their
+chassis: they're either green (that's good), or red (that's bad).
+But you won't know unless you physically take a look at them, which makes it difficult to get notifications and alerts when problems occur.

-`ibswinfo` leverages [Mellanox Firmware Tools (MFT)](https://www.mellanox.com/products/adapter-software/firmware-tools) to allow sysadmins to get more information about their unmanaged Infiniband switches.
+`ibswinfo` helps solve this problem, by leveraging [Mellanox Firmware Tools (MFT)](https://www.mellanox.com/products/adapter-software/firmware-tools) to allow sysadmins to get more information about their unmanaged Infiniband switches.
 It can be used to gather hardware vitals such as fan speeds or temperatures, and monitor the switches more closely.

 ## Installation